Disaster-Emergency Preparedness and Response for ICT Professionals 2022 (Pacific)

 - Applicants should ensure their management have endorsed their application and availability for the duration of the course.

-Applications for the 2022 edition for the Pacific are now open.
+Applications for the February 2022 edition of the course are now closed.

 - Application form